Peter Hawes

 Peter Robert Hawes (30 September 1947 – 29 October 2018) was a New Zealand playwright, novelist, and scriptwriter.

 Biography

-Born in Westport, Hawes earned a Bachelor of Arts degree at the University of Canterbury, in Christchurch.
+Born in Westport, Hawes gained a Bachelor of Arts degree at the University of Canterbury, in Christchurch.

-Whilst living in Barcelona, he wrote—in Spanish—a best-selling novel about the Spanish Inquisition: La Hoguera (The Bonfire), published in 1974.
+While living in Barcelona, he wrote a novel about the Spanish Inquisition, a best seller in its Spanish translation by J. A. Bravo: La Hoguera (The Bonfire), published in 1974.
 After returning to New Zealand in 1975, he worked for television, as a researcher and journalist, and as a scriptwriter for various series, including Fraggle Rock, and Against the Law.

 Several of his plays remain unperformed; for example, A Higher Form of Killing.

-Hawes died on 29 October 2018.
+Hawes died at Koitiata on 29 October 2018.